5usana/code-every-day/log.md

 # 100 Days Of Code - Log

-### Day 88: August 24, 2021
+### Day 88: August 25, 2021

 **Today's Progress**:

-**Thoughts** I've been feeling off, no coding almost the past week. i want to hop back on tomorrow.
+**Thoughts** I've been feeling off, no coding almost the past week. i want to hop back on tomorrow. picked up Grokking algorithms for reading, I'm excited to soak it up!

 **Link(s) to work**